shokri-navid/iac-learning/README.md

 - Improve infrastructure consistency
 - Eliminate configuration drift

-So there is two approach for implementing your desired mesh of machines: (When I am talking about machine I mean Machines with all kind of prerequisites those are necessary to provide the final service to the beloved customer 🤗)
+So there are two approaches for implementing your desired mesh of machines: (When I am talking about the machine I mean Machines with all kinds of prerequisites that are necessary to provide the final service to the beloved customer 🤗)

 1. Declrative: Describe your desired state of machines
-2. Imprative: describe the steps that have to be taken to build that desired state of machines.
+2. Imprative: Describe the steps that have to be taken to build that desired state of machines.

 ## Conclusion

-So, After a while of researching and surfing the internet, I found that there is a lot of IaC tools available:
+So, After a while of researching and surfing the internet, I found that there are a lot of IaC tools available:

 1. terraform
 2. Ansible